stoddard-david/heads-or-tales/README.md

 This site stores information using LocalStorage (think cookies).
 It is just used to enhance the tale.

 ### What is stored
 The name you enter is stored and information related to the tale.
-This is such things as the name you give the droid that accompanies you and items you collect along the tale.
+This is such things as the name you give the droid that accompanies you and items you collect along your path.

 ### How is the information used
 The information is used to enhance the tale.
 The tale will be customized to you, so you are the main character.
 Items are stored to unlock new paths as you read.

 ### Where is the information stored
 The information is stored on your local device.
-I do not collect the information on your device or store it anywhere else.
+I do not collect the data or store it anywhere else.
 Others reading the tale will not see your information.
-This allows the tale to be read online or offline if you dowload it.
+This allows the tale to be read online or offline if you dowload it, and you don't have to worry about others seeing your information unless they have access to your device.

-This does mean if you have multiple devices they information is not shared between them.
+This does mean if you have multiple devices, the information is not shared between them.
 You will need to create the information again.
-Also if you read the tale on GitHub and then download the tale to your device to read, the information stored while reading on GitHub is not transferred to your download version.
+Also if you read the tale on GitHub and then download the tale to your device to read, the information stored while on GitHub is not transferred to your download version.

 If you clear your cookies and storage information on your device, it will delete the information stored.